 We kept an eye on the ads each week, whether or not we’re making a shopping trip.
 That way if things we would usually eat (noodles, meat, etc.) go on sale, we can just pick them up that week and freeze/store them.
 We also have to buy groceries during the month, like produce, that won’t last long enough to buy at the beginning of the month.
 We try to freeze as much as we can, even the milk and bread if it is on sale.

-Using the calendar has saved us a ton of money for a lot of reasons:
+Using a monthly meal plan calendar has saved us a ton of money for a lot of reasons:

 - We go to the grocery store a lot less, saving money in gas and splurge purchases